Sinking of the ferry Neptune: Background

-Ever since the 1991 coup, there was a trend of Haitians hijacking ships in order to sail to the United States and seek asylum there.
-This was in response to the county's economic situation and political repression.'
-The U.S. Coast Guard would attempt to destroy these ships and bring their occupants back to Haiti.
+In Haiti's national economic crisis and political repression following the coup, there was a refugee movement during which some Haitians hijacked ships in order to sail to the United States and seek asylum there.'
+The U.S. Coast Guard (USCG) would attempt to destroy these ships while bringing their occupants back to Haiti.
 This caused Neptunes regular Tuesday run to be delayed for several weeks in 1993.
 According to a Haitian official, this led to overcrowding during the ship's fatal journey, due to demand built up over the weeks.
 In addition, the ship often carried more people than its limit of roughly 650.
 Local ferries at the time would cram as many people on board at one time to earn more money.

 Sinking

 On the night of February 16, 1993, the ship was doing its regular run, carrying hundreds of passengers.
 The number has been reported as between 800 or 850 at its lowest, and 2,000 at its highest.
 However, 800 is an unlikely, conservative estimate.
 The number is not exact as the ship carried no passenger lists.
 750 or 800 tickets were sold for this particular trip, but after a later ferry had cancelled that day, at least 150 people overwhelmed guards and crammed onto the ship.
 A survivor said there were at least 100 children on board, and that all of them died.